-GF 5274 GLOBAL SUPPLY CHAIN LEADERSHIP
+GF 5302 GLOBAL SUPPLY CHAIN LEADERSHIP

-(3 credits) This course offers a strategic approach to competitive global supply chains and networks.
+(1.5 credits) This course offers a strategic approach to competitive global supply chains and networks.
 It covers supply chain management and strategic sourcing/supply.
 Chains are analyzed using four essential underpinnings: physical, financial, information, and relationships for their fit with the firm's competitive business models.
 Tools will be presented for successful diagnoses, implementation and management.
-How can and do companies and not-for-profits take leadership roles to compete globally with their supply chains/networks and through the use of strategic sourcing and supply?
+How can, and do, companies and not-for-profits take leadership roles to compete globally with their supply chains/networks and through the use of strategic sourcing and supply?
 What are the most appropriate network designs, systems, and processes for specific firms and organizations?
-This course is offered in the fall and spring.
-Successful completion of this course will satisfy the TIE II graduation requirement.
+This course is offered in the Fall and Spring.

+Prerequisites:Traditional

+Accelerated

+MS-GMGM 4300 and GM 4501 and GM 4502

-Accelerated GM 4304 and GM 4505
+GM 4304 and GM 4505

-MS-GM MKT 4000 and QUA 4000 and QUA 4002 MA-GAM MKT 4000 and QUA 4000 and GST 4002
+MKT 4000 and QUA 4000 and QUA 4002

+MKT 4000 and QUA 4000 and GST 4002